 - The area of the Grand Bazaar was a trade center during the Byzantine period.
 Two domes were built by Sultan Mehmet the Conqueror to enrich the economic life of the city.
 Today, the atmosphere of the Grand Bazaar is mysterious and intriguing.
 It has become a very popular place, where visitors explore a labyrinth of streets and passages housing eighteen entrances and more than 4,000 shops.

-- The home for 400 years of ruling Sultan’s in Istanbul, this is a not to be missed site.
-The second palace built in Istanbul after its conquest by the Turks, it served as the center of the Ottoman Empire between the 15th and 19th centuries.
-This palace’s maze of oppulent buildings is where the sultans, their courts, and their harems lived and governed.
+- The home for 400 years of ruling Sultan’s in Istanbul, this is a not-to-be-missed site.
+The second palace built in Istanbul after its conquest by the Turks served as the center of the Ottoman Empire between the 15th and 19th centuries.
+This palace’s maze of opulent buildings is where the sultans, their courts, and their harems lived and governed.

 - This covered market, built as part of the Yeni Cami (New Mosque) complex, is filled with the fragrant scent of spices from the Orient.

 - This narrow, navigable strait between Europe and Asia connects the Black Sea to the Marmara Sea.
 It is about 20 miles long and up to one and a half miles wide.
 Our cruise will take us past the late Ottoman Palaces – Dolmabahce and Beylerbeyi, as well as beautiful, wooden mansions and modern villas built in this elegant section of the city during the 19th & 20th centuries.